nepiskopos/templates_to_language_evaluation/e2e/README.md

         -war: Evaluate the autoregressive model

 TABULATE_FORMAT
-    Optional argument, which can take any string value that is acceptable by [tabulate](https://pypi.org/project/tabulate/).
+    Optional argument, which can take any string value that is acceptable by python-tabulate.
         Default: psql
 ```